abrahams1/azsynapselabsny/labs/LabIntroReademe.md

   * Enter the data warehouse name **AdventureWorksDW** and click the **Next: Additional settings >>** button.
 Under Additional Settings -> Data Sources -> **Use existing data** select the **sample** and click **Next: Tags** button.

   ![Lab Resource Group](../Media/dwprov2.png)

+  * Click Next: Review + create > button and the click then **Create** button to create the Azure Synapse (data warehouse).

+  * After the Azure Synapse (data warehouse) is created, select your SQL Data Warehouse (AdventureWorksDW) service and go to overview.
+The Azure Synapse (data warehouse) should be running.
+If its paused, Click on ‘Resume’ to start your SQL DW instance.

+5. Configure SQL Server Firewall Settings
+   * Click on the SQL Server name
+   * Click on 'Show Firewall Settings'
+   * Click on 'Add Client IP’ and click 'Save'
+   * This will add your client IP address to the firewall so you can use client tools on your laptop to access your Azure SQL Server.

+6.